frictionlessdata/datapackage-pipelines-spss/README.md

 ## Usage

+datapackage-pipelines-spss uses [tableschema-spss](https://github.com/frictionlessdata/tableschema-spss-py) to read SPSS .sav files and add tableschema descriptors to a datapackage.
 You can use datapackage-pipelines-spss as a plugin for [dpp](https://github.com/frictionlessdata/datapackage-pipelines#datapackage-pipelines).
 In the pipeline-spec.yaml it will look like this:

 ```yaml
   ...